 Basis and Adjusted Basis

 In order to compute gain or loss on a sale, taxpayers must provide their basis in the sold property.
 The basis on property is usually its cost.
-Form 1099-B does not include how much taxpayers paid; they must provide this information.
+If Form 1099-B does not include how much taxpayers paid, then they must provide this information.

 If taxpayers need help determining the basis and do not have the original purchase documents (or other records showing date of purchase and cost), refer them to their stockbroker.
 If taxpayers cannot provide their basis in the property, the IRS will deem it to be zero.